leslie-smith1112/PhyloFrame/README.md

 ### 2. Example Run

 * Expression matrices for TCGA diseases with classification task are that are used in this project are kept as R-data.
 To see all associated R-data please load the package and run data(package = "PhyloFrame") *
 If you would like to run PhyloFrame on a slurm-based HPC, you can use `run.sh` - edit email and account information as needed.
-If you would like to make the PhyloFrame calls directly you can do so as follows:
+If you would like to make the PhyloFrame calls directly in R you can do so as follows:

 ```{r example}
 ## basic example code